byeongmin382/cv/README.md

 ## Last update

 Last updated on October 3rd, 2025.
-The Korean CV is outdated.
+The Korean CV is outdated -- please refer to my English CV for updates.

 ## Required Packages